Willkommen bei Klaus! Welcome!

 Note also, that navigation through this archive is accelerated using the access keys of your browser combined with the command keys "vbnm".

 Unfortunately, Johanna had a severe brain injury in September 2012 and died 2013 in a tragedy.
 That made the exploration of megaliths unpleasant, and still (2014) bothers me.
 Nevertheless, new excursions have found their way under the wheels of my bike, and there is a noteworthy update to the site.
 I was well prepared using the data from Megalithic Portal and my brand new Sprockhoff Atlas to generate best POI lists.
+Later, in autumn, my site suffered from shallshock, which took me offline for two weeks.
+Now, as my site grows, I am working towards a new design for a more modern appearance.
+Be prepared!

 Please take a look at my literature list.
 A short list but with comments, in German only (sorry).